alula06/SF_Date/README.md

-# SF DATE by Raw Doggs
+# SF DATE

-This is the Sample App for SF DATE.
+This is the Web App for SF DATE, a fun and exciting social network site designed for San Francisco State University Students.